Non-stop flights to Bangkok (BKK)

 Flights from Macao to Bangkok

 Macau is the only city in Macao with direct flights to Bangkok.
-From Macau, direct flights are offered by Air Macau.
+From Macau, you can fly non-stop with Air Macau or Thai Vietjet Air.

 Flights from Malaysia to Bangkok

-From Penang, you can fly non-stop with Firefly or Thai Airways (Star Alliance).
+From Kuala Lumpur, you can fly non-stop with Malaysia Airlines (Oneworld) or Thai Airways (Star Alliance).

 Flights from Maldives to Bangkok

 There is 1 airport in Maldives that has a direct connection to Bangkok, which is Malé.
-From Malé, direct flights are offered by Bangkok Airways.
+From Malé, you can fly non-stop with Bangkok Airways or Maldivian.
+This is a seasonal route that starts in April and ends in May.

 Flights from Mongolia to Bangkok